FOSDEM/website/README.md

 Our website uses the nanoc static site generator, and we did implement a lot of custom code to support our workflow as painlessly as possible.
-Maybe some bits of those will be an inspiration or of help.
+Maybe some bits of those will be an inspiration or serve as a help for you.

 # Getting started